Often the loudest voice is the one that can’t be heard by others.

 Yesterday I got a call from Kerry.
 She was bubbling with delight.
 After a couple of weeks of following my suggestions, she landed a new client and two of her existing clients rehired her to build upon the work she had done previously.
 Although I took some pride in having helped her to get through the slump, I assured her that the answers had been within her.

 What are your thoughts about breaking out of a slump?
-Here is a worksheet that you can utilize to put my suggestions to work for you.

 Written by Chris Spurvey